acemod/ACE3/wiki/missionmaker/mission-tools.md

 ```

 To execute custom code on Headless Client connect and disconnects, mission makers or other modders can use the `ACE_HeadlessClientJoined` event (triggered only on the server).

+Some Arma 3 features are incompatible, this is up to BI to add support:
+- Support Modules
+- Triggers synchronized with waypoints